geraldnguyen/random-x/prompt.md

 *   The clear button resets all state values and clears any error messages.
 Test the integration by simulating typical user interactions to ensure that all components work together seamlessly.

+**Extra**
+- Add a "Refresh" button so that user can re-randomize the sublist
+- Display the number corresponding to the value of the slider

 ---

 ### Prompt 7: Styling and Responsive Design